Personal Searches in Victoria

 Personal searches in Victoria without a warrant

-- you have illegal drugs
+- the person has illegal drugs

-- you are in a designated place.
+- they are in a designated place.
 An area can be declared ‘designated’ if there have been two or more events of violence or disorder there in the last year, it is a regular trouble spot, or there have been events or demonstrations that have become violent.
 The police are usually required to publish the declaration of an area as designated in a local newspaper.
 If it has occurred at short notice, though, there is no requirement for them to do so.

 Searches in a designated area

 Before searching a person in a designated area, the police officer must give the person a search notice.